Scroll Top

 Ceremonial stage at Gobbler's Knob in Punxsutawney, Pennsylvania.

-Each February, hundreds of visitors and locals alike flock to this wooded location to see Punxsutawney Phil predict when spring will arrive.
+Each February, hundreds of visitors and locals alike flock to a wooded location known as Gobbler’s Knob to see Punxsutawney Phil predict when spring will arrive.
+Whether you’re visiting for Groundhog Day or not, a visit to Gobbler’s Knob is a fun way to learn about the history of this unique holiday.

 Punxsutawney Pennsylvania signage with ceremonial groundhog photo at downtown library